Medora's Cowboy Christmas returns after pandemic hiatus

 “After exercising an abundance of precaution and canceling last years’ event, we are excited to produce the most impressive Cowboy Christmas in our event's quarter-century history,” event Chair Ella-Jo Corneil said.

-This year's celebration will commence on Friday, Dec.
-3, with a ceremony at the Billings County Veterans Memorial Wall honoring veterans.
+This year's celebration will commence this Friday with a ceremony at the Billings County Veterans Memorial Wall honoring veterans.
 A local veteran will then be honored at the Medora Community Center.
 Additional events include a showing of “A Magical Medora Christmas” at the Old Town Hall and a local pub crawl featuring local musicians.

 People are also reading…